 In our tests, browned butter was the clear winner.

-Our favorite vegan butter brands: After many rounds of testing, our clear favorite is Violife salted butter (soy-, nut-, gluten-free) (affiliate link).
+After many rounds of testing, our clear favorite brand for these cookies is Violife salted butter (soy-, nut-, gluten-free).
 It contains a little fava bean protein, which aids in browning.
-If you have access to this brand, seek it out :)
+If you have access to this brand, seek it out!

 If using Miyokos butter, keep in mind that it browns very quickly (in less than 3 minutes).
 Earth Balance buttery sticks are widely available, but they don’t change much in color; that said, the flavor is nuttier than if purely melted, and is a totally fine option to use.